Disability Discrimination Lawyer Dallas

 Companies may cite poor performance reviews and other metrics that seem objective, but these serve as a smokescreen for their discrimination against a disabled worker.
 In some cases, the termination may be a form of retaliation against a Dallas worker for requesting reasonable accommodations for their disability.

-Attorney Dan A. Atkerson can help workers assemble a paper trail or correspondence and incident reports to backup claims of disability discrimination and wrongful termination.
+Attorney Dan A. Atkerson can help workers assemble a paper trail or correspondence and incident reports to support claims of disability discrimination and wrongful termination.
 He can then seek restitution to address lost wages, lost benefits, and other losses related to being terminated.

 Did You Experience Disability Discrimination at Work?
 Contact Texas Employment Lawyer Dan A. Atkerson to Discuss Your Legal Options